musabalfarizi/jojonomic/README.md

 ```
 qwertyuiopasdfghjklzxcvbnm123456
 ```
 You must validate every request by their JWT token.
 If the token is valid, you can use that information for authorize the document service.
-You can createw your own JWT Token builder for the test.
+You can create your own JWT Token builder for the test.

 ## Database and Programming Language
 Use Go and MongoDB.
 Make sure to comply SOLID Principle.
 Put all configuration in environment variable.
 Use https://github.com/joho/godotenv for load environment from a file.

 ## Endpoints
 ### Root List
-Get list of a root of document.
-The responses will show all document and folder from the user's company.
+Get list of a root of documents.
+The service will show all document and folder from the user's company.
 The company_id is provided by jwt token.
 ```
 GET http://api-gateway.co.id/document-service
 ```